babasaraki/iandow.github.io/_posts/2016-9-30-Kafka-Quickstart.md

 tags: [azure, mapr, kafka]
 ---

-If you've just started learning about Apache Kafka, here's a useful guide on how to quickly install Kafka and run some simple producer / consumer experiments.
+This post describes how to quickly install Apache Kafka and run some simple producer and consumer experiments.

+[Apache Kafka](http://kafka.apache.org) is a distributed streaming platform.
+It lets you publish and subscribe to streams of data like a messaging system.
+You can also use it to store streams of data in a distributed cluster and process those streams in real-time.

 ### Step 1: Create an Ubuntu server